-Sale.
 They... declare it sacred another year, &c.
 "As did Junáda, who made public proclamation at the assembly of pilgrims that their gods had allowed Muharram to be profane, whereupon they observed it not; but the next year he told them that the gods had ordered it to be kept sacred."-Sale, Baidháwi.
-(38) What ailed you, viz., "In the expedition of Tabúq, a town situate about half-way between Madina and Damascus, which Muharman duratook arging the Greeke with on army of thirty."

-(38) What ailed you, viz., "In the expedition of Tabúq, a town situate about half-way between Madina and Damascus, which Muhammad undertook against the Greeks, with an army of thirty thousand men, in the ninth year of the Hijra.
-On this expedition the Muslims set out with great unwillingness, because it way undertaken in the midst of the summer heats, and at a time of great drought and scarcity, whereby the soldiers suffered so nuch, that this army was called the distressed army; besides, their fruits were just ripe, and they had much rather have stayed to have gathered them."-Sale, Jaláluddín, Baidháwi.
+[(38)] What ailed you, viz., "In the expedition of Tabúq, a town situate about half-way between Madína and Damascus, which Muhammad undertook against the Greeks, with an army of thirty thousand men, in the ninth year of the Hijra.
+On this expedition the Muslims set out with great unwillingness, because it was undertaken in the midst of the summer heats, and at a time of great drought and scarcity, whereby the soldiers suffered so much, that this army was called the distressed army; besides, their fruits were just ripe, and they had much rather have stayed to have gathered them."-Sale, Jaláluddín, Baidháwi.

-(39) Another people in your stead.
+[(39)]Another people in your stead.
 See chap. v.
 59, and notes there.